 Real PS4 controller boxes don’t include a charging cable, fake ones always have a charger and a really bad one at that.
 I’m not sure why real controllers don’t come with a cable.
 So if the box has a charger… oops!

 If there’s a thin plastic over the touchpad that you peel off, it’s probably fake.
 Real controllers don’t cover the touchpad.
 Why?
 I’m not sure.
 Maybe the counterfeit creators thought Sony would include these little quality-of-life improvements, guess again!

-Speaking of touchpads, did you know you can use it as a mouse?
+Speaking of touchpads, did you know you can use them as a mouse?